18F/development-guide/_pages/css/naming.md

 ### Suggested custom methodology

-The 18F recommendation for a naming methodology is a modified version of BEM.
+The TTS recommendation for a naming methodology is a modified version of BEM.
 It still uses blocks, sections within blocks and modifiers, but with an abbreviated syntax.